 Eversense from Senseonics: The First Implantable CGM

-For the first time in the United States, an implantable CGM has been cleared by the FDA for users over the age of 18.
+For the first time in the United States, an implantable continuous glucose monitor (CGM) has been cleared by the U.S. Food and Drug Administration (FDA) for users over the age of 18.
 Could implantable technology be the future of continuous glucose monitoring?
 Meet the Eversense CGM, made by device company Senseonics.

 When the implant needs to be replaced, it must be done so by a qualified physician.
-However, Senseonics is already working on getting their Eversense XL approved by the FDA, which will last 6 months.
-Both versions of the CGM have already been on the market overseas for around 2 years.
+However, Senseonics is already working on getting their Eversense XL approved by the FDA, which will last six months.
+Both versions of the CGM have already been on the market overseas for around two years.

 For now, the FDA has only cleared the Eversense CGM for adjunctive use, meaning it has to be used in addition to fingerstick monitoring.